The Falco libraries and Falco itself can be extended by using Plugins. Plugins are shared libraries that conform to a documented API and allow for:

 Plugins authored by the Falcosecurity community are at the plugins github repository.
 The current plugins are:

 To facilitate the development of plugins written in Go, we've written a SDK that provides support code for writing plugins.
-The SDK provides go structs/enums corresponding to the C structs/enums used by the API and provides function wrappers that take care of the details of converting between go types and C types.
+The SDK provides Go structs/enums corresponding to the C structs/enums used by the API, has utility packages that manage the details of memory management/type conversion, and presents abstract interfaces that provide a more streamlined interface to potential plugin authors.

 Falco itself includes the cloudtrail and json plugins in its packages/container images.
 The plugins are defined in falco.yaml but by default no plugins are loaded when Falco starts.